sjml/godot-wasm_engine/README.md

 * **Goal:** Run WASM from GDScript, exposing specific script functions to the embedded runtime.
 * **Non-goal:** Replacing GDScript

+GitHub actions are not enabled (because I don't want to stray too much from the original repo and the actions are *intense* over there), so no automatic pre-built binaries here, but it's easy enough to run `scripts/build_all.sh` to get macOS and Windows versions at least.

 <hr/>

 # Godot Engine